Leading Trips for Rock Rendezvous

 - Guaranteed spot on trip

-- Assemble a list of trip members and a waiting list
+- Familiarize yourself with the list of trip attendees and waiting list

 - Convey policies concerning campsite fees, site regulations, and car passes

 - Coordinate carpools as needed

 - Provide details of campsite location as needed make sure the site is posted on the bulletin board

 - Collect fees and submit monies to Treasurer in a timely manner.
 This is your most important duty.
 Failure to do this may result in revocation of your membership.